Last Updated on

 Step 5: Get Creative on Getting Around

 The most affordable Tulum ground transportation option from the Cancún airport is taking a bus to the Tulum Pueblo.
 Even if you’ve never been there before, many tourists do this each day.
 For this option, be sure to get cash at the airport (there are ATMs right after exiting customs, in the alcove by the public restrooms) for the buses and for a taxi from the bus station to your hotel.
-Click here for a guide to different transportation options, including a video of how to take the bus.
+Check out this guide to different transportation options which includes a video of how to take the bus.

 You can also pre-book a private transfer like Paradise Transfers, so that a car is waiting for you upon exiting the airport, but this is usually over $100 each way.

 When I visit Tulum, I typically rent a car.
 I find it to be about the same price as airport transfers and taxis, and as long as you’re comfortable driving, it gives you much more flexibility.
 You can save money by waiving the required Collision Damage Waiver (CDW) insurance and instead booking with a credit card that includes it.
-Check your card benefit guide before you book, and pay with the same card at the time of reservation and rental.
-Third-party liability insurance, on the other hand, CANNOT be waived.
-Be sure your reservation includes it or plan to pay extra for this coverage.
-Including CDW insurance at the time of your booking, or shopping around for a reputable local agency may save you money.
 I usually rent with Hertz or Alamo, but have also used Easy Way with no problems.